-- The applicants must have South African citizenship or permanent residency and must reside in South Africa at the time of submitting an application. - Applicants must submit the following documents: - A 300-word summary that outlines how the research will benefit the applicant, the host university, the health system and the country as a whole. - A full curriculum vitae outlining previous experience in teaching, research, clinical service, or health management and leadership

-- A detailed outline of the proposed budget, the necessary motivation and disclosure of other sources of funding in the section provided at the end of the application form.
-Without this information, the application will not be considered - A 300-word summary of the research proposal - A letter of support from the host institution or from the head of the department. - HPCSA registration number, if applicable - All conference attendance requests will require a motivation - If relevant, a letter of acceptance from the overseas institution
+- The applicants must have South African citizenship or permanent residency and must reside in South Africa at the time of submitting an application. - Applicants must submit the following documents: - A 300-word summary that outlines how the research will benefit the applicant, the host university, the health system and the country as a whole - A full curriculum vitae outlining previous experience in teaching, research, clinical service, or health management and leadership - A full budget breakdown, without which the application will be disqualified - A 300-word summary of the research proposal - A letter of support from the host institution or from the head of the department. - HPCSA registration number, if applicable - If relevant, a letter of acceptance from the overseas institution